jvkiran/testrepo/src/data/termsLaunch.md

 (c) Data processor Heroku:
 To store your personal data, we are working together with “**Heroku**”, a service provided by our data processor Heroku Inc., located at The Landmark @ 1 Market St., Suite 300, San Francisco, CA, 94105, United States.
-Heroku stores personal data only in Ireland.

 For further information, please see [Heroku’s data security explanations](https://www.heroku.com/policy/security) as well as [Heroku’s Privacy Policy](https://www.salesforce.com/company/privacy/).

 (d) Data processor AWS:
 To store your personal data, we are also using Amazon Simple Storage Service, a service provided by our data processor Amazon Web Services, Inc., 410 Terry Avenue North, Seattle WA 98109, United States (**“AWS”**).
-AWS stores your personal data only in Frankfurt, Germany.

 For further information, please see [AWS’s Privacy Policy](https://aws.amazon.com/privacy/?nc1=h_ls).

 (e) Data processor CS Compliance:
 To process your personal data, we are also using KYC Screening services, a service provided by our data processor CS Compliance Services Ltd. (“**CS Compliance**”).
-CS Compliance [processes your data in compliance with the German data privacy regulations.

 For further information, please email CS Compliance’s Privacy Policy contact contact <info@cs-compliance-service.de>.

 (f) Data processor LexisNexis:
 To process your personal data, we are also using CDDS AML Risk API, a service provided by our data processor LexisNexis GmbH (“**LexisNexis**”).
-LexisNexis processes your personal data in compliance with the applicable data protection laws.

 For further information, please see [LexisNexis’ Privacy Policy](https://www.lexisnexis.com/en-us/privacy/default.page).

 #### 1.7 Commercial use policy

-Only in the event and for the time that you give us your consent we use your personal data and/or transmit it to our business partners DEX Pte.
-Ltd. (Singapore), BigchainDB GmbH, Interplanetary Database Foundation e.V. and Fractal (each Berlin, Germany), in order for us or our business partners to inform you via e-mail about upcoming opportunities that are similar to the Initial Token Exchange that you may participate in with us through this Service or to market and promote our respective products and services.
+Only in the event and for the time that you give us your consent, we will use your personal data and/or transmit it to our business partners DEX Pte.
+Ltd. (Singapore), BigchainDB GmbH, and Fractal (each Berlin, Germany), in order for us or our business partners to inform you via e-mail about upcoming opportunities that are similar to the Initial Token Exchange that you may participate in with us through this Service or to market and promote our respective products and services.

 You may view, withdraw and (re-)give your declaration of consent at any time by sending an e-mail to the provider of this Service.
 To withdraw your consent, you may also contact us under the address published in the footer of the e-mail/imprint/legal notice.